What is Ashwagandha?

 How to Use Ashwagandha

-You can find ashwadandha in dried capsule form, dried bulk, extracts, or tinctures.
+You can find ashwagandha in dried capsule form, dried bulk, extracts, or tinctures.
 Tinctures always contain the most concentrated amount of herbs.
-Teas and soups are also a possibility, especially if you are following ayurvedic medicine recipes.
+Teas and soups are also options, especially when following ayurvedic medicine recipes.

 A good starting dose is 300 milligrams twice per day.
-You can then increase to 750-1,250 milligrams per day as you see results.
+You can increase to 750-1,250 milligrams daily as you see results.
 Some studies say it’s safe up to 6,000 milligrams per day.
-You want to be sure to find a supplement that details the amount of withanolide in the product, which is it’s main medicinal compound.

-Follow the recommendations on the bottle of any tinctures.
+Follow the recommendations of any supplement; some of my recommendations include:

 - Earthley’s Anxiety Relief is formulated with herbs chosen for their ability to calm the body and improve mood without unfortunate side effects.
 Relieve symptoms of anxiety naturally.